SECTION FIVE: CIRCULATION POLICIES

 B. General Card Requirements

-- A patron registering for a Library card must supply the following documentation and information: Written proof of current physical address.
-Acceptable as proof of address are: driver’s license, printed check, utility receipt, official rent receipt, voter registration card, telephone credit card with imprinted address, hunting/fishing license, computer generated mail with name and address, or insurance card.
+- A patron registering for a Library card must supply the following documentation and information: Identification and written proof of current physical address.
+Acceptable as proof of address are: utility receipt, official rent receipt, recent voter registration card, recent computer generated mail with name and address, or insurance card.
+Other non-specified forms of proof may be considered.
 Not acceptable as proof are: personal mail, library cards, hand-written rent receipts, and business cards.

 - The applicant must sign the application acknowledging that all information is correct and that he or she accepts responsibility for all use made of the card.
 The applicant’s signature on the application card and on the library card itself is a promise to abide by all Library policies and to notify the Library of any change of status (name, address, etc.) or the loss or theft of the card.